 The Hon.
-Robert J. Webster
+Robert J. Webster MAICD

-MAICD

-Director since 2001 (20 years)
+Non-executive Director | Director since 2001 (20 years)

 Mr Webster was appointed to the Board in 2001 and is a non-executive Director.

 As a former senior client partner and head of Asia Pacific Board Services at Korn Ferry Mr Webster has particular skills in human resources, recruitment and executive remuneration.